oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - Device storage is under users control.
 It must be reset by the user if needed
 - Profiling is not possible if producers originate on different GPUs (different timestamp domains)
 - User can programatically obtain increment value that would work even if underlying append API would be distributed to multiple engines via ${x}DeviceGetAggregatedCopyOffloadIncrementValue query.
+- `completionValue` provided in ${x}_event_counter_based_external_aggregate_storage_desc_t must not exceed the value returned by ${x}DeviceGetCounterBasedEventMaxValue.
+Otherwise ${x}EventCounterBasedCreate returns ${X}_RESULT_ERROR_INVALID_ARGUMENT.
+- User is responsible for ensuring that the value aggregated under `deviceAddress` (initial value plus any number of `incrementValue` additions performed by signaling append calls or by the user directly) does not exceed the value returned by ${x}DeviceGetCounterBasedEventMaxValue at any point in time.
+Exceeding this maximum results in undefined behavior.

 Barriers
 ========